run-llama/llama_deploy/README.md

 `llama_deploy` (formerly `llama-agents`) is an async-first framework for deploying, scaling, and productionizing agentic multi-service systems based on [workflows from `llama_index`](https://docs.llamaindex.ai/en/stable/understanding/workflows/).
 With `llama_deploy`, you can build any number of workflows in `llama_index` and then bring them into `llama_deploy` for deployment.

 In `llama_deploy`, each workflow is seen as a `service`, endlessly processing incoming tasks.
-Each workflow pulls and publishes messages from a `message queue`.
+Each workflow pulls and publishes messages to and from a `message queue`.

 At the top of a `llama_deploy` system is the `control plane`.
 The control plane handles ongoing tasks, manages state, keeps track of which services are in the network, and also decides which service should handle the next step of a task using an `orchestrator`.
 The default `orchestrator` is purely programmatic, handling failures, retries, and state-passing.